aws-neuron/aws-neuron-sdk/libraries/nxd-training/developer_guides/migration_nemo_nxdt.rst

 **Model already Exists in NxDT Model Hub:**

-If the model you want to train is already included in the NxDT model hub, and the training workflow (e.g., pre-training, fine-tuning) is supported in NxDT, migrate your NeMo YAML configuration file to the NxDT YAML file.
+If the model you want to train is already included in the NxDT model hub, and the training workflow (e.g., pre-training, fine-tuning) is supported in NxDT, you need to modify NeMo YAML configuration file to the NxDT YAML file.
 Follow the mapping table in the :ref:`nxdt_nemo_nxdt_config_mapping`.

 **Custom/New Model**